mlidbom/Compze/Website/index/testing.md

 ﻿#### Compze.Testing
-* A simple attribute enables BDD style testing in NUnit and XUnit, bringing sanity to test structure.
+* BDD style testing without leaving NUnit/XUnit.
 * What if you could get an empty database to do your black box testing in a single line of code?
 Compoze.Testing.DbPool.